0x1hue/DockerNode/README.md

 Docker, especially in [rootless mode](https://docs.docker.com/engine/security/rootless/), allows for:

 1. **Greater security**
-   - All of the thousands of NPM dependencies now don't get any glimpse of the host.
+   - Thousands of those NPM dependencies are now prevented from getting any glimpse of the host.

 2. **Improved reproducibility**
-   - Platform compatibility issues like environment variables on Windows.
+   - Platform compatibility issues like environment variables on Windows vs UNIX.

-   - Developers working on the app get the exact same results every time, doesn't matter if they are running Windows, macOS or Linux.
+   - Developers working on the app get the exact same result every time, no matter if they are running Windows, macOS or Linux.

 ## Setup